lidofinance/dual-governance/docs/known-risks-and-limitations.md

 For deliberate misuse, no absolute protection exists.
 However, even in such cases, the DAO remains functional and can still operate, albeit more slowly.

-## 6. The Undertermined Proposals Launch Time
+## 6. The Undetermined Proposals Launch Time

 Due to variable Veto Signalling durations, DAO proposal execution times may vary, complicating time-sensitive actions.